Lectionary Bible Studies and Sermons

 The passage

 v11.
-In Leviticus chapter 16 we are told of how, on the day of atonement, the high priest performed complicated sacrificial rites, then moved through the tabernacle to arrive in the Holy of Holies before the presence of the Lord.
-The writer of Hebrews takes up this imagery and points out that Christ, as a high priest who has saved his people through his own perfect sacrifice, has similarly arrived in the presence of the "Living God", having passed through the divine canopy, a heavenly tent not made with hands.
+In Leviticus chapter 16 we are told of how, on the day of atonement, the high priest, after performing complicated sacrificial rites, moved through the tabernacle to arrive in the Holy of Holies before the presence of the Lord.
+The writer of Hebrews takes up this image and points out that Christ, as a high priest who has saved his people through his own perfect sacrifice, has similarly arrived in the presence of the "Living God", having passed through the divine canopy, a heavenly tent not made with hands.

 v12.
 Israel's high priest offered a series of animal sacrifices before entering the tabernacle's inner sanctuary and passing through to the Holy of Holies.
 Jesus, on the other hand, has offered his own blood-sacrifice; he gave himself up to the cross.
 Unlike the sacrifices of Israel's high priest, Jesus' sacrifice achieves an eternal salvation and so he has entered the Holy of Holies without the need to move out again and repeat the sacrifice.
 Jesus' high priestly sacrificial work is complete and so he now dwells permanently in God's presence.

 v14.
-The superior nature of Christ's sacrifice is now underlined.
+Our author now underline the superior nature of Christ's sacrifice.
 Christ's blood-sacrifice involved, not just the shedding of his physical blood, but the giving up of his whole spiritual being.
 The NIV capitalizes "Spirit" here in the sense of involving the Holy Spirit in Christ's sacrifice, but the writer is most likely speaking about Christ's eternal spiritual self.
-Yet, not only did Christ's sacrifice involve the offering of his eternal self, rather than that of an animal, the offering was a morally blameless, perfect sacrifice.
-The consequence of Christ's sacrifice involves spiritual cleansing, an inward cleansing of the soul, a washing away of the stain of sin, not just a washing away of outward ritual impurity.
-As a result of this cleansing, we begin to live in a Christlike way, we begin to be merciful as he is merciful.
+Yet, not only did Christ's sacrifice involve the offering of his eternal self, his offering was a morally blameless, perfect sacrifice.
+The consequence of Christ's sacrifice for those in a relationship with him, involves spiritual cleansing, an inward cleansing of the soul, a washing away of the stain of sin, not just a washing away of outward ritual impurity.
+As a result of this cleansing, believers begin to live in a Christlike way; we begin to be merciful as he is merciful.

 The one true sacrifice